devoto13/docker-gunicorn/README.md

 Volumes:

-* `/root/app/log`: Access log from the container using it.
+* `/root/app/logs`: Logs from the container using it.

 You pass with `-v` docker option.
 Don't forget to use absolute path here.